CoraLibre/CoraLibre-android-sdk/README.md

 ## Documentation

-The Bluetoth Specification as well ex Cryptography Specification is documented here: https://www.apple.com/covid19/contacttracing/
+The Bluetoth specification as well es the cryptography specification is documented here: https://www.apple.com/covid19/contacttracing/

 The Android API is documented here: